pnnl/projection_ntk/README.md

 train_and_test_loader = ...
 Ndata = len(train_and_test_loader)

-#set the projection dimension. we used K=10240 for a ResNet18 with ABC number of model
+#set the projection dimension. we used K=10240 for a ResNet18 with 11e6 model
 #parameters.
-There is assumedly a computation/accuracy tradeoff for K, the probably
+There is assumedly a computation/accuracy tradeoff for K, that probably
 #is in some ratio to number of model parameters.
 K=10_240